Here's How to Highlight STEM Experience on a Resume

 “Emphasize any technologies you’ve utilized in your past roles and show how you’ve used them.
 Be detailed in the types of projects you took part in, whether it was a civil engineering project in land development or a science group project in college,” Cordova said.

-When providing details about your experience, show proof that you know the skill sets needed for the job.
+When providing details about your job experience for STEM, show proof that you know the skillsets needed for the job.
 If you’re applying for an information security analyst role, it would be preferable to describe related projects you’ve worked on and highlight the achievements you’ve made in previous positions with quantifiable data.